amity/reddit-video-extractor/README.md

 Unfortunately not.
 Only the visuals are accessible in this way; it is possible to also fetch the audio files, but as I'm not hosting these files externally, it is not possible to merge them via the Chrome extension at this time.

+- *Will x feature be supported?*

+Improvements for this extension will be managed and planned via this repo.
+If you have any ideas about improvements or want to contribute, please [submit an issue!](https://github.com/soph-iest/reddit-video-extractor/issues/new)

 #### What were those steps again?
 1. Right-click on the link to the *post* (not the video).
 ![Step 1](https://i.imgur.com/MFL5AqZ.png)